Author Tags: Biography, Downtown Eastside, Essentials 2010, First Nations, Fishing, Labour

 Knight, Rolf.
 Work Camps and Company Towns in Canada and the United States (bibliography, 1975).

 Knight, Rolf & Maya Koizumi.
 A Man of our Times: A Life-History of a Japanese-Canadian Fisherman (New Star, 1976).

 Knight, Rolf.
-Stump Ranch Chronicles and Other Narratives (1977).
+Stump Ranch Chronicles and Other Narratives (New Star, 1977).

 Knight, Rolf.
 Indians at Work: An Informal History of Native Indian Labour in British Columbia 1858-1930 (New Star, 1978, 1996).

 Knight, Rolf.
 Along the No. 20 Line: Reminiscences of the Vancouver Waterfront (New Star, 1980; Re:release New Star 2011).